Stina Hasse Jørgensen (she/her) is an assistant professor at the Digital Design Department at the IT University of Copenhagen.

 Major works include the collective [MULTI´VOCAL] project, taking form as an installation, website and coming LP sounding the generation of a synthetic voice; the collective project FOR MORE THAN ONE VOICE, taking form as a score, a collective performatice reading, a workshop and a publication; MOVE/BEVÆG DIG, an interactive sound installation.
 New works are in development with AIR Lab.

-Stina is part of the [multi'vocal] collective, which received a fellowship from the New New to release a record at the label Anyines in 2022.
+Stina is part of the [multi'vocal] collective, which received a fellowship from the New New to release a record at the label Anyines in 2023.
 The fellowship is by the Bertelsmann Stiftung’s “Ethics of Algorithms” project and Superrr Lab in collaboration with Allianz Kulturstiftung and Goethe-Institut.
 Stina is part of the work group on creative sound technologies at the Danish Sound Cluster, where she organises events on sound technologies and diversity, and was the co-editor of Sounding Women’s Work at Seismograf Peer (2022).
-In 2022 Stina started a collaborative research project on novel vocal imaginaries, generously supported by the Independent Research Fund Denmark.
+In 2022 Stina started a collaborative research project on novel vocal imaginaries, generously supported by the Independent Research Fund Denmark in collaboration with VEGA LAB.